News & Vision

 • all children become religiously literate

-• RE enables all children to live life in all its fullness – vision for Education (Church of England)
+• RE enables all children to 'live life in all its fullness' (Church of England)

 • it takes note of the Religious Education Church of England Schools – Statement of Entitlement

-Teaching and learning in R.E. is part of our curriculum in enabling our children to become religiously literate and to nurture their own spirituality as well as providing opportunities for them to explore their place within the world.
+Teaching and learning in R.E. is part of how we enable our children to become religiously literate and to nurture their own spirituality.
 This is also enhanced through:

 • The Christian vision of the school